Directed polymers in a random environment: a review of the phase transitions: Weak and strong disorder

-\item[{\rm (iv)}] if $\beta > \beta_2$, $p^*(\beta)>1$ and the disorder is upper-bounded as in Assumption \ref{uBd}, then $p^*(\cdot)$ is left-continuous at $\beta$. \end{itemize} \end{theorem} As one can imagine there are still things to understand with regards to $p^*(\beta)$, in particular at $\beta_c$.
-From Property (iii) we conclude that $p^*(\beta_c)$ cannot be strictly greater than $1+\frac{2}{d}$ as then $p^*(\cdot)$ would need to be right continuous at $\beta_c$ but we know that for $\beta>\beta_c$, $W_n^\beta$ does not have moments greater than $1$ (as then it would be uniformly integrable and we would still be at weak disorder).
-However, we still have the question: \begin{question} Is $\lim_{\beta\uparrow \beta_c} p^*(\beta)=1+\frac{2}{d}$ or is this left limit $>1+\frac{2}{d}$ ?
-Is $p^*(\beta_c)=1+\frac{2}{d}$ ? \end{question} Having an understanding of the exact moments that $W_n^\beta$ possesses is also important in order to understand correlation structures of the directed polymer model beyond the $L^2$ regime, as well as the transition towards localisation.
-Some work in this direction has already been done \cite{J22b}.
-There are some analogies with directed polymer with heavy tail disorder \cite{V21}, which we will discuss in Section \ref{sec:viv}, indicating that the value of $\lim_{\beta\uparrow \beta_c} p^*(\beta)$ might be $1+\frac{2}{d}$.
-We refer to \cite{J22b} for further discussion.
-2mm Let us move towards the proof of Theorem \ref{p-mom}.
+The following theorem proved in \cite{J22b}, Theorem 1.5, showed that in the weak disorder regime, the $p$ moment of $W_n^\beta$ grows exponentially for $p>p^*(\beta)$: \begin{theorem} Assume $d\geq 3$, weak disorder, $\beta>\beta_2$ and that the disorder is upper bounded as in Assumption \ref{uBd}.
+Then for every $p>p^*(\beta)$, with $p^*(\beta)$ as in \eqref{pstar}, there exist constants $C_1>0$ and $C_2>1$, such that

+\end{theorem} In \cite{JL24b}, Corollary 2.9, the following, stronger result was proved: \begin{theorem} For $\beta$ in the weak disorder regime, we have $p^*(\beta)=q^*(\beta)$. \end{theorem} The question of whether this theorem extends to the strong disorder regime is currently open for general disorder.
+We refer to \cite{JL24b}, Remark 2.10 for a discussion.

+2mm Let us now move towards the proof of Theorem \ref{p-mom}.
 As already mentioned, the proof of that theorem relies on the understanding of maximal inequalities for martingales with a linear structure.
 The general, relevant theorem proved in \cite{J22a} is the following: \begin{theorem} Let $(M_n)_{n\geq 0}$ with $M_0=1$ be a non-negative martingale with respect to a filtration $(\cF_n)_{n\geq 1}$ and with the property that for every $k,\ell \in \bbN$ and convex $f\colon \bbR_+\to \bbR$, almost surely on $M_k>0$, it holds that

 Denote by $M_n^*:=\sup_{0\leq k \leq n} M_k$, by $M_\infty:=\lim_{n\to \infty} M_n$ and by $M^*_\infty:=\lim_{n\to \infty} M^*_n$.
 Then the following hold: \begin{itemize}

 \item[{\rm (i)}] if $\bbP(M_\infty>0)>0$, then $\bbE[M_\infty^*]<\infty$.